-The latest 2-year study has shown that Venaseal is just as effective ClosureFast in treating varicose vein disease.
+Studies have shown that adhesive closure is as effective as radiofrequency or laser systems in treating varicose vein disease.

-There are several advantages of the Venaseal system, which include:
+There are several advantages of the Venaseal system:

 1. only one small injection of local anesthetic is needed.
 (With the ClosureFast and laser procedures, multiple injections are needed.)

-2. patients do not need to wear support stockings afterwards.
+2. patients do not need to wear support stockings afterward.

 3. no immediate post-op restrictions on activities.

-3. The glue used in the system, n-butyl-2-cyanoacrylate, is a commonly used medical adhesive that is used in various other applications and is considered safe.
+4. The glue used in the system, n-butyl-2-cyanoacrylate, is a commonly used medical adhesive that is used in various other applications and is considered safe.
 It is often used to seal off other abnormal vessels, like arteriovenous malformations and esophageal varices.
-It is also the glue that is used in some skin glues to seal wounds closed.
-However, the glue will remain in your body permanently and patients who have Venaseal should consider themselves as having a permanent implant.
-In rare cases, allergic reactions to the glue can occur.
+It is also similar to the glue used in some skin glues to seal wounds closed.

 Here are the differences between Venaseal and ClosureFast: